OnePlus: 2015–2019: Continued success, expansions in Southeast Asia

 In 2015, OnePlus began an effort to expand in Southeast Asia, making its products available in the region for the first time, partnering with Lazada Indonesia in January 2015.
 In June 2016, OnePlus decided to pull out of the Indonesian market due to local regulations for imported 4G smartphones restricting sales of the OnePlus 2.

 Also in 2015, OnePlus unveiled the OnePlus X, the company's first foray into the budget device market.

-In May 2018, OnePlus would release the OnePlus Bullets Wireless earphones.
+In May 2018, OnePlus would release the OnePlus Bullets Wireless Headphones.
 In September of that year, OnePlus announced that it would be producing a line of smart TVs with OnePlus TV exclusively sold in India.
 The initial model of the OnePlus TV line, the OnePlus TV Q1, was released in September 2019.

-2020–present: Further product launches, Carl Pei's resignation
+2020–present: Further product launches, expansion to more markets, Carl Pei's resignation

 OnePlus would release a series of new products in 2020, including the OnePlus Buds and the OnePlus Nord in July, the latter being OnePlus' first budget device since the release of the OnePlus X in 2015.

 On 16 October 2020, Carl Pei resigned as the marketing director of OnePlus.

 In 2021, Oppo and OnePlus would begin to build a partnership, combining their hardware research teams in January of that year.
 In July 2021, OnePlus merged OxygenOS, its Android-based operating system used since the OnePlus X and Oppo's ColorOS.
-The software of both companies continue to remain separate and serve their individual regions with OxygenOS for OnePlus phones globally and ColorOS on OnePlus and Oppo devices in China but share a common codebase, which OnePlus says should standardize its software experience and streamline the development process for future OxygenOS updates.
+The software of both companies continues to remain separate and serve their individual regions with OxygenOS for OnePlus phones globally and ColorOS on OnePlus and Oppo devices in China but share a common codebase, which OnePlus says should standardize its software experience and streamline the development process for future OxygenOS updates.

+In May 2024, OnePlus expanded by establishing official operations in Bangladesh.
+The company also started assembling smartphones locally and announced that it would begin to sell its full range of products in the country.

 Products

 Smartphones

-OnePlus releases two lines of smartphones: its flagship "OnePlus" line, and its budget-oriented Nord line.
-Both lines are equipped with an Android-based operating system known as OxygenOS.
+OnePlus releases three lines of smartphones: its flagship "OnePlus" line, mid-range Ace line, which is exclusive for the Chinese market, and its budget-oriented Nord line.
+Both lines are equipped with an Android-based operating system known as OxygenOS or ColorOS.

-OnePlus has also released phones outside of these lines, namely the OnePlus Ace and the OnePlus 10R.

-As of 2022, 16 models in the OnePlus line have been produced and 5 models in the Nord line have been released.
-Models currently in production include:
+As of September 3, 2025, over 50 models in the OnePlus line have been produced, with 28 traditional international and north American smartphones, 12 smartphones in the Nord line, and 14 models in the China-only Ace line have been released.
+Models include: